istore221/scala-geomovement-kafka-publisher/README.md

 After you deploy the application you can use any REST client to consume the endpoints.

-- Drivers should be able to send their current location every 60 seconds.
+- <b>Driver Location</b> : Drivers should be able to send their current location every 60 seconds.
 They’ll call following API to update their location:

    ```